FacuBazzi/serverless-example/README.md

 authorAvatar: 'https://avatars1.githubusercontent.com/u/13742415?s=200&v=4'
 -->

+# AWS Lambda Challenge - Facundo Bazzi

+A- Create a serverless project and expose an endpoint with mock (static data or this can be placed in a json file).
+B- Create different lambdas to know how to extract path params and query params in GET request.
+C- Create different lambdas to know how to extract data from the request body in POST, PUT, PATCH AND DELETE.
+D- Create a private lambda that handles the authentication and authorization process.
+E- Create a public lambda that uses an AWS S3 service in develop mode.
+  I- Create a lambda that creates a bucket with a static name and writes some values in an object.
+  II- Create a lambda that receives a path param to show an object list saved in a bucket.
+  III- Create a lambda that receives some path params to show all values associated to an object.
+  IV- Create a log service that uses AWS S3 service in develop mode to register some values (e. g., host, path,      httpMethod, sourceIp, userAgent and request date) in every lambda created previously.
+  V-Create a CRUD where you can store data locally.
+Apply all the HTTP methods and use One to One, One to Many and Many to Many use cases.
+Use DynamoDB as a database engine.
+F- Configure an AWS SQS service in develop mode and send some values from existing lambdas to enqueue some messages.
+G- Intercept all existing lambdas to audit all requests using the log service to save values in an AWS S3 service in develop mode.
+H- Configure a SQS Dead Letter Queue and throw any errors, so it can be read as a message from SQS DLQ.

-# Serverless Framework Node HTTP API on AWS
+## Serverless Framework Node HTTP API on AWS

-This template demonstrates how to make a simple HTTP API with Node.js running on AWS Lambda and API Gateway using the Serverless Framework.
+I used this template that demonstrates how to make a simple HTTP API with Node.js running on AWS Lambda and API Gateway using the Serverless Framework.

 This template does not include any kind of persistence (database).
 For more advanced examples, check out the [serverless/examples repository](https://github.com/serverless/examples/) which includes Typescript, Mongo, DynamoDB and other examples.

-## Usage

 ### Deployment